SHARE YOUR TECHNICAL EXPERTISE AT EMBEDDED IOT WORLD

 Edge Computing & Processing

-It has never been so important to create secure, safe, and dependable devices which is why this track will focus on how to build reliable systems that are impossible to hack or attack.
-Topics can include life cycle management of a device to ensure it remains secure in the long term, and how to handle the gap between safety critical analysis and certification.
+It has never been so important to create secure, safe, and dependable devices which is why this track will be focusing on how to build systems which are reliable and impossible to hack or attack.
+Topics can include life cycle management of a device to ensure it remains secure in the long term, and how to handle the gap between safety, critical analysis, and certification.